Seah Moon Ming: Honours

 Since Seah took on Chairmanship, SMRT has achieved 1 million MKBF (mean kilometres between failures, a measure of reliability used by train operators around the world) across three of the four lines it is operating - North-South, East-West and Circle lines.
 (Thomson-East Coast Line, the fourth MRT line SMRT operates, is not yet fully opened).
 Seah has been credited by former Singapore Transport Minister Khaw Boon Wan for the train operator's performance.

-From 1 October 2021, he is appointed as the Chairman of the NUS High School of Mathematics and Science’s Board of Governors with a focus to develop professionals with a global outlook and sense of purpose to serve the nation.

 In 2014, Seah received the Public Service Star for his contributions to public service.
-In 2020, he was conferred the Medal of Commendation (Gold) by National Trades Union Congress (NTUC) on May Day for his significant contributions to continuing workers’ welfare and work prospects.
+In 2020, he was conferred the Medal of Commendation (Gold) by National Trades Union Congress on May Day for his significant contributions to continuing workers' welfare and work prospects.

+In 2022, Seah was awarded the Meritorious Service Medal at the National Day Awards.

 Seah is a member of Eta Kappa Nu – an international honour society of the Institute of Electrical and Electronics Engineers.
 He is also a senior member of Institute of Electrical and Electronics Engineers.
 He is a Fellow and Honorary Fellow with the Academy of Engineering Singapore and the ASEAN Federation of Engineering Organisations Singapore, respectively.
 Seah is a member of Ministry of Finance's ICT Projects Advisory Panel and Honorary President of Singapore Table Tennis Association.